njdancer/njdancer.github.io/_drafts/reverse-engineering-infrared-for-ac-remotes.markdown

 Now that we’ve made it this far we can finally build something to put this knowledge to good use and one of the easiest platforms to get started with is Arduino.
 For those who aren't familiar with Arduino, a thorough explanation is outside the scope of this article and there are plenty of great resources out there already.
 Suffice it to say though, Arduino is an open source platform for building embedded devices.
 This includes designs for prototype boards, a development environment(IDE) and thanks to the community a large number of libraries to support nearly anything you could imagine.
 For this article I've actually ended up using a nodeMCU development board but thanks again to the community this is completely compatible with the Arduino IDE and for this article, the distinction should be fairly meaningless.

-{% include image.html name="nodemcu-arduino-comparison.jpg" caption="NodeMCU(Left) and Arduino Uno(Right)" %}
+{% include image.html name="nodemcu-arduino-comparison.png" caption="NodeMCU(Left) and Arduino Uno(Right)" %}

 After we have the microcontroller this is all going to run on we next need the IR receiver.
 You may be asking yourself whether this is any different to the photosensor we were mentioning earlier.
 A photosensor is simply designed to absorb light and convert it to electrical energy that can be measured.
 This would still require something to isolate the 38kHz wave so that you can measure the pulse positions.
 This is a where a receiver simplifies things a little bit.
 A receiver will usually have additional hardware embedded which will isolate the wave for us and emit a signal whenever the wave is detected.
 This makes wiring a simple matter of connecting ground to ground, Vcc to 3.3v, and the signal pin to an available pin on the Arduino.
 In this image we've used D5 which corresponds to pin 14 for our board.

-{% include image.html name="nodemcu-ir-receiver-bread.jpg" caption="Breadboard diagram for ESP8266 and IR receiver" %}
+{% include image.html name="nodemcu-ir-receiver-bread.png" caption="Breadboard diagram for ESP8266 and IR receiver" %}

 The final piece of the puzzle is some software to process this input.
 We’ll split this into two pieces.
 The first piece will be some code that runs on the Arduino to process the IR input and report the pulse timings over serial.
 The second piece will capture the pulse timings and present them in a format that is easier to interpret.
 Thanks to the open source community this is made quite a bit easier.

 For the Arduino, there is a library called [IRRemote](https://github.com/z3t0/Arduino-IRremote) that will simplify our first task.
 This library is incompatible with the ESP8266 but fortunately this has been solved by a fork named [IRRemoteESP8266](https://github.com/markszabo/IRremoteESP8266).
-After following their installation instructions we can load the example sketch IRRecvDumpV2.
+After following their installation instructions we can, inside the Arduino IDE, go to File > Examples > IRremote > IRrecvDumpV2 to load the sketch we need for our firmware.

-{% include image.html name="arduino-sketch-example.png" caption="Arduino example sketch - IRRecvDumpV2" %}

 At this point with our Arduino connected we can hit the upload button in the Arduino IDE and the sketch will be compiled and uploaded.
 We can then open the serial monitor and try and capture a signal.
 If everything is working any IR commands in range of the receiver should be recorded, decoded and printed to the serial monitor.